 The mission of I-CATCH is to make work-ready healthcare certificate programs accessible by:

 I-CATCH uses the five core principles of Holistic Student Support.
-They are:

 1. Building genuine relationships

 3. Focusing on student strengths

 I-CATCH provides wrap-around case management support utilizing regional community-based organizations, digital literacy training, peer support cohorts, academic supports and interventions that identify problems that keep students from completing.
 In addition, there is financial support that leverages or provides resources, including first quarter and emergency tuition, laptop computer, uniforms, textbooks, transportation, and limited emergency supports.
 I-CATCH Support Services include, but are not limited to: